 His first F1 win was with Red Bull Racing at the 2009 German Grand Prix, which followed second places at the 2009 Chinese, Turkish, and British Grands Prix.
 By the end of 2009, Webber had scored eight podiums, including another victory in Brazil.

 His eight podiums in 2009 compared to only two podiums in the first seven years of his career.
 He has since added ten more podiums in 2010, including victories in Spain, Monaco, Britain, and Hungary.

 Webber finished the 2010 season in third place having led for a long period, losing out to teammate Sebastian Vettel in the final race of the season.
 Webber added another race victory in the 2011 Brazilian Grand Prix, as he once again finished third behind champion Vettel and runner-up Jenson Button.

+Webber again partnered with Vettel in the 2012 season, his sixth with Red Bull.
 Webber was also a long-term director of the Grand Prix Drivers' Association, the Formula One drivers' union.

 At the end of the 2013 season, Webber announced his retirement from the sport.